-There have been several outbreaks of the mumps in the NHL and interestingly enough there are a lot of similarities with how pests can cause issues in your home.
+There have been several outbreaks of the mumps in the NHL recently.
+Interestingly enough, there are a lot of similarities with how pests can cause issues in your home.

 Pests go into hiding like the mumps disease can and they might be causing issues without you knowing it